 Variant codes can specify additional views (PT01, PT02, PT03, PT04, PT05, PT06, PT07, PT08, PT09), angle shots (TOPP, BOTT, LEFT, RGHT, FRNT, BACK) and interior shots (IN01, IN02, IN03)Example: A00987654321.PT01.jpg.

 First, product photography needs to look professional.
 Home-made mobile phone shots cannot do the job of showcasing your reliability and quality nearly as well as engineered studio photographs.
-Product photos are the first thing that determines whether you get a click from the buyer and, in fact, are the only representation your customer sees online before they buy.
-This makes it absolutely necessary to dedicate some time to shooting the photos and doing it properly.
+Quality product photos are the first thing that determines whether you get a click from the buyer and, in fact, are the only representation your customer sees online before they buy.
+This makes it absolutely necessary to dedicate some time to shooting professional photos and doing it properly.
 How then?

 The content of an Amazon photo